KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 ## Grub Configuration

-* In order to detect different Operating Systems you might have on your device, you will need `os-prober`.
+* In order to detect different operating systems you might have on your device, you will need `os-prober`.
 Then you need to mount these drives onto your system before reconfiguring grub.
     ```
     sudo pacman -S os-prober
     sudo mount /dev/sdx /mnt